IgniteUI/igniteui-docfx/en/components/grid/grid.md

 The [`autoGenerate`]({environment:angularApiUrl}/classes/igxgridcomponent.html#autogenerate) property tells the **igx-grid** to auto generate the grid's [`IgxColumnComponent`]({environment:angularApiUrl}/classes/igxcolumncomponent.html) based on the data source fields.
 It will also try to deduce the appropriate data type for the column if possible.
 Otherwise, the developer needs to explicitly define the columns and the mapping to the data source fields.

+## Angular Bootstrap Grid Definition
+<p>Ignite UI for Angular includes a powerful bootstrap grid like flex-based layout system.
+Any modern application today is expected to follow a responsive web design approach, meaning it can gracefully adjust layout of HTML elements based on the device size, or from simply resizing the browser.
+An Angular bootstrap grid layout was the most used approach in the past, but a flex-based layout system like CSS grid has become more popular, as it works in any browser.
+The Ignite UI for Angular Layout Directive allows vertical and horizontal flow, including content / text wrapping, justification, and alignment.
+The Ignite UI for Angular grid supports a responsive layout using CSS, giving you the ultimate flexibility in how the grid behaves on resize. </p>

 ## Angular Grid Styling Configuration
 > [!NOTE]
 > The [**IgxGridComponent**]({environment:angularApiUrl}/classes/igxgridcomponent.html) uses **css grid layout**, which is **not supported in IE without prefixing**, consequently it will not render properly.